-This post contains affiliate links, which means that if you click through and make a purchase I will earn a commission.
-You can read my full affiliate disclosure by clicking here.
+This post contains affiliate links, which means that if you click through and make a purchase we may earn a commission.
+You can read our full affiliate disclosure by clicking here.

 Fish are probably the easiest pets to care for and there are a number of reasons why.
 For one thing, most only need to be fed once a day, unlike other animals that need more frequent feedings.
 And kids won’t have to take them for walks or scoop their poop out of the litter box every other day, and they won’t have to clean a cage and change shavings weekly.
 In fact, with the right kind of tank and the right kinds of fish, they might not even need to clean up algae.

 Many parents opt for hamsters or gerbils, which tend to be relatively easy to care for, but these animals are so small that kids can unintentionally cause them harm.
 For this reason, guinea pigs may be a better choice.
 They are not only larger, but they also enjoy socializing, both with people and with other guinea pigs, and they are fairly easy to handle.
-In addition, they tend to be rather playful and they make all kinds of noises that are sure to delight your children.
-However, as with any animal, they do need care, money and love spent on them to ensue they thrive.
-To find out whether guinea pigs are right for your family read our post on guinea pig care for kids.
+Head here for some more cool facts about guinea pigs.

 In truth, starter pets are really a way to gauge whether or not your kids are ready for the responsibilities inherent in caring for living creatures.
 If they’re not, you’re going to be the one caring for pets.
 You might not want to take on the high-maintenance attached to dogs or cats (not to mention the years of responsibility that come with these long-lived animals).
 So start with a pet that requires less care and see how your kids do.
 If they perform admirably they may be ready for the puppy or kitten they’ve been clamoring for.